usplos/YawMMF/README.md

 `MixedModelEmm()` : to compute estimated marginal means (EMMs) for specified factors in a mixed model, and comparisons or contrasts among them.
 (This function is still maturing)

-`CorrPlot()` : to draw correlation-matrix plot for multiple correlations
+`CorrPlot()` : to draw correlation-matrix plot for multiple-variable correlations

 `contr.simple()` : to set the contrast matrix of factor variables as simple contrast.